 So how did one of the largest dams in the world ever get built in the middle of nowhere in middle of the great depression?
 How did it manage to actully work?

 Easy.
 You get six companies together, each having a unique specilty and each needing to find a way to survive.
 When combined into one entity, they become unstoppable and can do almost anything.

-Six Companies, Inc. was a joint venture of construction companies that was formed to build the Hoover Dam on the Colorado River in Nevada and Arizona.
+Six Companies, Inc. was a joint venture of construction companies that was formed to build the Hoover Dam on the Colorado River on the Nevada and Arizona border.